Stock market today: Wall Street slips after surprisingly strong manufacturing data sends yields up

 NEW YORK (AP) — U.S. stocks are slipping from their record heights Monday after a surprisingly strong report on U.S. manufacturing cast doubts on how soon cuts to interest rates could arrive.

-The S&P 500 was 0.3% lower in midday trading, coming off an all-time high and its latest winning month in a romp higher that began in late October.
-The Dow Jones Industrial Average was down 245 points, or 0.6%, as of 11:30 a.m.
-Eastern time, and the Nasdaq composite was 0.1% lower.
+The S&P 500 was 0.3% lower in afternoon trading, coming off an all-time high and its latest winning month in a romp higher that began in late October.
+The Dow Jones Industrial Average was down 263 points, or 0.6%, as of 12:39 p.m.
+Eastern time, and the Nasdaq composite was mostly unchanged.

 In the bond market, Treasury yields spurted higher after a report said U.S. manufacturing unexpectedly returned to growth last month.
 It snapped a 16-month run of contraction, according to the Institute for Supply Management.